 Test 1: Access to Microsoft Teams App

-Below error message is displayed when I tried to access Microsoft Teams App.
-This is because of the conditional Access Policy we just created.
+The error message displayed when attempting to access the Microsoft Teams app results from the Conditional Access Policy we recently implemented.

 Test 2: Access to Microsoft Exchange Online Web App

-Your sign-in was successful but does not meet the criteria to access this resource.
-For example, you might be signing in from a browser, app, or location that is restricted by your admin.
+Your sign-in was successful but does not meet the criteria for accessing this resource.
+For example, you might be signing in from a browser, app, or location restricted by your admin.

 Conclusion

-To conclude this blog post, I would like to say that Conditional Access is really powerful tool to secure your Microsoft 365 and Azure environment.
-Using device filters we can narrow down the policy to specific device types and there are various other conditions and filters which you can create to make sure that the policy is targetting to the right systems.
-In this blog post, we saw how to block Office 365 apps from specific devices using Conditional Access policy.
+In summary, Conditional Access is a powerful tool for enhancing the security of your Microsoft 365 and Azure environment.
+Device filters allow you to fine-tune policies to specific device types, and various other conditions and filters are available to ensure policies are precisely targeted.
+In this blog post, we learned how to block access to Office 365 apps from specific devices using a Conditional Access policy.